 You must conduct a reasonable search for work, which includes contacting new employers each week.
 You should keep a record of your job search efforts, including the employers you have contacted, the dates you made contact, and the outcome.
 The ED may contact you or your employer contacts to verify your efforts.

-Your weekly benefit amount will be 1.25% of the total wages in your base period, subject to a weekly minimum of $126 and a maximum of $538.
-Benefits are available for up to 26 weeks.
+Your weekly benefit amount will be 1.25% of the total wages in your base period, subject to a weekly minimum of $151 and a maximum of $648.
+Benefits are generally available for up to 26 weeks.
 For an estimate of your weekly benefit, use the Oregon Unemployment Insurance Estimator.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
-You can find online filing information and contact information at http://www.oregon.gov/EMPLOY.
+You can find online filing information and contact information at the state of Oregon's Unemployment Insurance page.
 Once you file, you must continue to file weekly claims with the ED for each week for which you are claiming benefits.

 Once it receives your application, the ED will send you some documents, including a Wage and Potential Benefit Report indicating your potential benefit amount and duration.